3ofcoins/chef-cookbook-icinga/README.md

 Usage
 -----

-Include the pathed Nagios cookbook and this cookbook.
+Include the Git version of the Nagios cookbook and this cookbook.
 Call out to `icinga::server` rather than `nagios::server`, but other than that do exactly as `nagios` cookbook documents.
 All the attributes are still in the `nagios` hierarchy, data bag names are the same, and main service of Icinga server is `service[nagios]` to Chef.
 It's intentional, in order to be 100% compatible not only with Nagios cookbook, but also for any cookbook or howto that needs it.